watson-developer-cloud/visual-recognition-coreml/README.md

     carthage bootstrap --platform iOS
     ```

 **Tip:** Regularly download updates of the SDK so you stay in sync with any updates to this project.
+If you are using a different Swift version from the SDK, add the `--no-use-binaries` flag to the above command.

 ### Testing the custom model